molsonkiko/JsonToolsNppPlugin/docs/README.md

 *Added in version [5.5](/CHANGELOG.md#550---2023-08-13)*

-The `Dump JSON string(s) as ra&w text` command is the reverse of the [`D&ump selected text as JSON string(s)` command](#escaping-text-as-a-json-string) described above.
+The `Dump JSON string(s) as raw text` command is the reverse of the [`Dump selected text as JSON string(s)` command](#escaping-text-as-a-json-string) described above.
 If each of your selections is a JSON string, a new document will be created with the unescaped versions of those strings, separated by `\r\n` newlines. *If no text is selected and the current document is a JSON string, the new document will contain the unescaped version of that string.*

 Thus, if you had these three JSON strings selected,
 ```